azlev/rust-sql-exporter/README.md

 Based on PostgreSQL 17.

-(Maybe one day I'll really do the SQL Server part).

 ## Why another exporter?

 An exporter is a short project and I found it a good way to learn rust.